-service is not easy to use and does not support timely and responsive care and support.
+and does not support timely and responsive care and support.
 The way it is used may hinder staff and disadvantage people.

-Reasonable adjustments are

-made in innovative ways to
+made in innovative ways to encourage independence.

-encourage independence.

 The service has taken innovative steps to meet people's information and communication needs over and above complying with the Accessible Information Standard.
 The service has an innovative approach to using technology.
 People are involved in decisions about how it is or could be used.